Alcohol: Drinking and Your Health

 What are low-risk drinking levels?

 In general, limit how much you drink.
-Canadian health experts recommend that:
+Canadian health experts recommend that Canadians consider reducing their alcohol use.

 If you choose to drink, keep the amount of alcohol you drink within the recommended limits.
 Drinking at the upper limits should only happen once in a while, not every day or week.
 And on at least a couple of days each week, don't drink any alcohol at all.